 - If your child looks unwell and you are worried, take them to a doctor whether they have a fever or not.

-When should I seek help?
+When should I seek help for my unwell child?

 If you are worried about your child, whether or not there is a fever, you should take them to see a doctor.

 If your child has already seen a doctor but they are getting worse, go back to your doctor.